 Boat Rental Companies at Lake of the Ozarks

-While there are many places to rent a boat at Lake of the Ozarks, we’ve narrowed our list down to six boat rental companies.
+While there are many places to rent a boat at Lake of the Ozarks, we’ve narrowed our list down to eight boat rental companies.
 We start with Dirty Duck Boat Rental (1 MM Glaize Arm).
 They offer 24’ Hurricane deck boats and 10 passenger 24’ and 12 passenger 28’ tritoons.
 They also offer 9 passenger 23’ and 10 passenger 27’ ski boats.
 They are near several lakeside establishments including Backwater Jack’s (17.7 MM) and Shorty Pants (21 MM).
 A $300 security deposit is required on all rentals.

 Photo Credit: Dirty Duck Boat Rentals